yurujaja/pangaea-bench/README.md

    task=segmentation
 ```

-If you want to overwrite some parameters (e.g. turn off wandbe, and changing batch size and the path to the dataset):
+If you want to overwrite some parameters (e.g. turn off wandbe, change batch size and the path to the dataset, and use 50% stratified sampled subset for training):
 ```
 torchrun --nnodes=1 --nproc_per_node=1 pangaea/run.py \
    --config-name=train \